nrwl/nx/docs/shared/packages/storybook/plugin-react.md

+---
+title: Set up Storybook for React Projects
+description: This guide explains how to set up Storybook for React projects in your Nx workspace.
+---

 # Set up Storybook for React Projects

 This guide will walk you through setting up [Storybook](https://storybook.js.org) for React projects in your Nx workspace.